A man carries his son on his shoulder while his wife looks on.

 Did you know?

-You can limit the interest you pay on a credit card if you get a card with a low interest introductory offer.
-It’s important to note that you may still be faced with regular interest charges after the intro period ends.
+You can limit the interest you pay if you get a credit card with a low interest introductory offer.
+It’s important to note that you may have regular interest charges after the intro period ends.
 Several Discover® credit cards come with introductory APR credit card offers.

-An understanding of how accrued interest works is important to help you manage your finances and avoid getting into too much credit card debt.
+When you know how accrued interest works it will help you manage your finances.
+You might even avoid getting into too much credit card debt.
 It’s important that you monitor your credit card statements regularly, review your interest rate, and make on-time credit card payments to minimize the impact of accrued interest.
 Good financial habits will help you take control of your credit card debt and avoid excess expenses.

 Next steps